Possible Next Moves

 – focus actions toward impact, avoid non-practical fine art and philosophy

 – try this with a tent at first.
-If that’s too demanding, then maybe have to first secure a dwelling to begin with a healthy body, then try this again until I am fit enough.
+If that’s too demanding, then maybe have to first secure a dwelling to begin with a healthy body, then try this again until I am fit enough. - Create a social space, use hostel and street stall financial models for income.
+Create technology to the benefit of the people and their organizations.

 x/3.
 Build a house in nature for myself, with very cheap land rent, to distance self from society’s problems.
 Use the experience to build minimalist shelters in the future (and maybe even minimalist gear).